Providing a safe working environment during the coronavirus outbreak and the possible consequences of failing to protect your employees

 - make sure employees have clean places to wash hands with hot water and soap, and encourage everyone to wash their hands regularly

-- provide hand sanitiser, tissues and cleaning supplies for staff to clean their work areas
+- provide hand sanitiser and tissues for staff

 - make sure employee’s emergency contact information is up to date and accurate